 If you’re a manager or CFO, asking your team to do more work with fewer resources can lead to diminishing returns.
 If you work for a manager or CFO, the heavier the workload, the more it can add to stress, as you try to balance demands of the job with personal responsibilities.

 What can you do about stress in the workplace?

 Accounting and finance professionals say they combat stress at work with exercise — yoga, walking and running, especially.
 They also spend time with friends or partners after work, listen to music, go on vacations and engage in a hobby, such as gardening and reading.

-You can also do these four things:
+You can also do these five things: